bcgov/data-publication/pages/metadata_providers_guide.md

 ### Other Open Government Licences
 The BC Data Catalogue lists many other licences from the Broader Public Sector to that of Federal licences.
-+ Federal Licences are listed as there are times when BC Governement employeers require data to be published for their own consumption via one or more channels.
++ Federal Licences are listed as there are times when BC Government employees require data to be published for their own consumption via one or more channels.

 ### Creating an Open Government Licence